Razer Huntsman Mini Review

 The Razer Huntsman Mini For gaming

-With the Huntsman Mini, Razer has one of the full packages for 60% game keyboards, a niche market.
+With the Huntsman Mini, Razer has one of the complete packages for 60% game keyboards, a niche market.
 It has all the things gamers have come to love about Razer, like excellent build quality, great lights, and controls that feel good.
 But the way the switches feel is a deal-breaker for me.
 Non-RGB rivals like the Filco Majestouch Minila have more solid CHERRY MX switches, and experts like Ducky, one of the clear kings of smaller keyboards, also use MXs.
 It’s great to have light optical switches, but I don’t feel the same about them as I do about their larger versions.

 Conclusion

 The Razer Huntsman Mini is a good start for the game brand in the 60% keyboard market.
 Razer’s Optical Clicky Switches and doubleshot PBT keycaps give the mini board a quality feel that makes it great for games and typing.
-The switches feel light, so your fingers don’t get tired and click in a pleasing way.
+The switches feel light, so your fingers don’t get tired and click pleasingly.
 Razer’s new Linear Optical switches are quieter than the clicky version, which is worth the extra $10 over the clicky version.
 In terms of price, the Huntsman Mini costs between $120 and $130, based on which switch you use.
 You can get the Ducky One 2 Mini for as little as $100.
 The Anne Pro 2 can also be $100.
 It makes the 60% form easier to use by giving you arrow features when you press the right Windows, Fn, Ctrl, and Shift keys.

 If you only want optical switches, the Razer Huntsman is the best option in terms of price and efficiency among Razer’s current optical keyboards.
 The Ducky One 2 Mini and Anne Pro 2 don’t have any software, but the Huntsman Mini does.
 Even though there is a lot of competition, the Huntsman Mini is a winner if you like keycaps with a lot of texturing and no shine.